alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-03-activity-fragment-transitions-part3.md

     * On the next animation frame, `B`'s shared element enter transition captures end values for all of the shared elements in `B`.
     * `B`'s shared element enter transition compares the start and end values of its shared element views and creates an `Animator` based on the differences.
 The `Animator` is run and the shared elements animate into place.

-As we can see, whereas window content transitions are governed by changes to view visibility, shared element transitions reacts to changes made to a view's location and size.
+As we can see, whereas content transitions are governed by changes to view visibility, shared element transitions reacts to changes made to a view's location and size.
 As a result, the `ChangeBounds`, `ChangeTransform`, `ChangeClipBounds`, and `ChangeImageTransform` transitions are usually good options to use; in fact, you will probably find that sticking with the default [`@android:transition/move`][Move] transition will work fine in most cases.

 ### How do shared element transitions work?
 Are `View` instances actually "shared" across activities?